 Blueberries are a vibrant and tiny blue fruit packed with nutrition.
 They are especially high in antioxidants, and are known to do everything from boost brain health to promote heart health and even fight cancer.
 But you may wonder, how long do blueberries last?

 Do you want to know how to tell if blueberries are bad?
-This depends on storage conditions, the ripeness of the berries when picked or purchased, and how storing blueberries impact their longevity.
+It depends on storage conditions, the ripeness of the berries when picked or purchased, and how storing blueberries impacts their longevity.

 Unfortunately for blueberries, improper storage can lead them to become mushy and moldy.

-When it comes to blueberries, organic is better because the conventional variety often contain harmful pesticides.
+When it comes to blueberries, organic is better because the conventional varieties often contain harmful pesticides.
 Blueberries can be added to any recipe for sweetness.
-Eat them alone, or add them to your smoothie, salad, or use them for baking.
+Eat them alone, add them to your smoothie or salad, or use them for baking.

 How Long Do Blueberries Last?

 This section will provide extensive information on how to store blueberries in the freezer and refrigerator.
 We will also detail how to improve the shelf life of blueberries in room temperature conditions, and when drying them.